-The first time I saw porchetta was when I was watching the Food Network and the show was featuring some of the best sandwiches around the world.
-This one restaurant in New York sold amazing meat sandwiches, focusing particularly on the porchetta.
+The first time I saw porchetta was when I was watching a show featuring some of the best sandwiches around the world.
+This one restaurant in New York sold amazing meat sandwiches, focusing particularly on porchetta.
 They had their beautifully roasted pork sitting under a heat lamp right by the window so everyone passing by can have a look.
-Sliced when ordered, the meat was piled onto toasted bread and topped with crispy cracklings.
+The meat is sliced to order and piled high on toasted bread with crispy cracklings.
 I thought to myself, "now THAT is what you call a sandwich."
-From then on, every time I saw porchetta on a menu, I had to order it.
-Having some great sandwiches and some not so much, I decided to make one myself.
+From then on, every time I saw porchetta at a restaurant, I had to order it.
+Unfortunately, I couldn't find an amazing porchetta sandwich so I decided to make one myself.
 The best part?
 That means multiple servings all for me!

 - zest of 1 lemon

 - 3 cloves garlic minced